xdit-project/xDiT/README.md

 ### 1. Install from pip

-We set diffusers as an optional installation requirement.
+We set `diffusers` and `flash_attn` as two optional installation requirements.

-First, if you only use the USP interface, you don't need to install diffusers.
-Second, different models have different requirements for diffusers - for example, the latest models may need to be installed from the diffusers main branch.
+About `diffusers` version:
+- If you only use the USP interface, `diffusers` is not required. 模型也通常以nn.Module形式被released，随后才被集成到diffusers里。
+- Different models may require different diffusers versions.
+Model implementations can vary between diffusers versions (e.g., Flux), which affects parallel processing.
+When encountering model execution errors, you may need to try several recent diffusers versions.
+- While we specify a diffusers version in `setup.py`, newer models may require later versions or even installation from main branch.

+About `flash_attn` version:
+- Without `flash_attn` installed, xDiT falls back to a PyTorch implementation of ring attention, which helps NPU users with compatibility
+- However, not using `flash_attn` on GPUs may result in suboptimal performance.
+For best GPU performance, we recommend installing `flash_attn`.

 ```
-pip install xfuser
+pip install xfuser  # Basic installation
-# Or optionally, with diffusers
-pip install "xfuser[diffusers]"
+pip install "xfuser[diffusers,flash]"  # With both diffusers and flash attention
 ```

 ### 2. Install from source